Blockstream/esplora/API.md

 Returns a merkle inclusion proof for the transaction using [bitcoind's merkleblock](https://bitcoin.org/en/glossary/merkle-block) format.

+*Note:* This endpoint is not currently available for Liquid/Elements-based chains.

 ### `GET /tx/:txid/merkle-proof`

 Returns a merkle inclusion proof for the transaction using